calvinfeng/gophercon2019/README.md

 ### Concurrency

-Golang’s concurrency primitives have significantly alleviated our pain with dealing with concurrency, without sacrificing too much performance.
+Golang’s concurrency primitives have significantly alleviated our pain in dealing with concurrency, without sacrificing too much performance.
 We need performance because we always have to keep CPU usage and battery consumption in mind.
 We have implemented a Golang client for ROS, which is worth another talk for its detailed implementation and live demonstration.
 We wrote a data streaming node